opendaylight/docs/docs/getting-started-guide/project-release-notes/ttp.rst

 Quality Assurance
 =================

-* `Link to Sonar Report <https://sonar.opendaylight.org/overview/coverage?id=org.opendaylight.ttp%3Attp-parent>`_ (43.3% Test Coverage)
+* `Link to Sonar Report <https://sonar.opendaylight.org/overview?id=20096>`_ (43.3% Test Coverage)
 * No CSIT testing.
-* There was minimal manual testing in Carbon, but also there were no changes beyond keeping up-to-date with changes in upstream projects.
+* There was minimal manual testing in Nitrogen, but also there were no changes beyond keeping up-to-date with changes in upstream projects.
 Unit tests cover the basics of the model.